 It’s an MVNO, a Mobile Virtual Network Operator.
 Dozens of these companies buy connection wholesale from the big wireless carriers and resell it to customers.

 Twigby is on Sprint’s cellular network for voice calls, texting and data, and it uses Verizon’s network as a backup for calls and texting.

 One thing Wilson appreciates is the lack of dropped calls.

 “We used to have dropped calls in our house, and we’d have dead spots every time we’d go on the road,” he explains.
 “I haven’t experienced that at all with Twigby.
 I think it’s because they have double coverage with both cellular networks.”

-His phone, a Samsung Galaxy J3 Emerge, works fine on Twigby’s network.
-Twigby sells a large assortment of phones.
-You can also use this online tool to see if your phone is compatible with Twigby’s service.
+His phone, a Samsung Galaxy J3 Emerge, works fine on Twigby’s network, but Twigby sells a large assortment of phones.
+Even better, Twigby recently launched a new promotion where new customers get 25% off the first six months of service.

 After years of being unsatisfied with his cellular service, Wilson finally feels like he’s getting more for less.

 “It’s far and away a huge upgrade,” he says.
 “What we have now is very similar to what we had with Verizon.
 It’s just that the cost is so much cheaper.”

 Mike Brassfield ([email protected]) is a senior writer at The Penny Hoarder.
 He’s clearly paying too much for wireless service.